yuhattor/copilot-patterns/contents/en/introduction/ai-native-documentation.md

 Are AI-readable documents prepared.
 If the answer is no, you must start creating a development team that is comfortable for AI to participate in.

-## AI-Native Development and InnerSource Strategy
+## AI Native Development and InnerSource Strategy

 We've been discussing open-source development, but there's also a similar concept called inner source.
 InnerSource is an approach that adopts the best practices of open-source software development within organizations that develop non-open-source or proprietary software.